 XXXXXXXXXXXXXXXXXX

-A chain has a set of rules that are followed from top to bottom until a rule is matched.
+is used for destination NAT (DNAT), source NAT (SNAT) and IP masqueradingA chain has a set of rules that are followed from top to bottom until a rule is matched.
 If we cannot find a match the default policy for chain will be applied.

-• The table natcontains "PREROUTING", "POSTROUTING" and "OUTPUT" chains
+contains "PREROUTING", "POSTROUTING" and "OUTPUT" chainsACCEPT

-In a rule instead of ACCEPT or DROP target, we can jump to a user-defined chain.
+.
+If the packet pass through all existing rules in the chain and no match is found, then the default policy will be appliedIn a rule instead of ACCEPT or DROP target, we can jump to a user-defined chain.
 Like the predefined, the rules are pass through from top to bottom until a match is found. otherwise we return to previous chain.
 The following image is from this link that shows the process of visiting a user-defined chain: